GeekyDeaks/g29-load-cell/README.md

 and the INA122P was inverting the gain.

-Astute observers may have noticed the connections for the loadcell appear to be reversed in refence to V+ and V-.
+Astute observers may have noticed the connections for the loadcell appear to be reversed in reference to V+ and V-.
 This is because the labelling on the PCB of V+ and V- was in reference to the dual load cell configuration and hence the labels on the PCB are not correct for a single cell.